Catskill909/radio/features.md

   - Writes audio files to `/recordings`
   - Updates recording status in the database
   - Uses the station-wide timezone consistently with the calendar "now" marker
+  - **Smart Transcoding**: Automatically detects stream format (e.g., AAC) and transcodes to MP3 if necessary, or uses direct stream copy for MP3 sources
 - **Automatic recurring extension**
   - Recurring shows are extended automatically in the background as they approach the end of their scheduled horizon (no manual upkeep required for long-running programs)
 - **Recording lifecycle**